WindRiver-Labs/wrlinux/templates/feature/cbas/appsdk-native.README.md

-# Wind River Linux App SDK for CBAS - Run appsdk in build
+# Using the Wind River Linux Assembly Tool - Run appsdk from build dir
 Compare with appsdk in SDK:

 - The appsdk in the build uses local package feed of the same build.